kshitijnair/CS5610-museum/README.md

 ### By Kshitij Nair and Navneet Ratnakirti:

-#### Iteration 1:
+#### Iteration 2:
 We have created and deployed the front-end and back-end of the museum website.
-For the same, we have hosted two servers for the client and server side, each on two web services online on Render.
+For the same, we have hosted two separate deployments for the client and server side, each on two web services online on Render.

 The client-side page (front-end):
 > https://museum-client.onrender.com/